-Native apps are fast, secure and offer a great user experience – so what’s not to like?
-Traditionally, native apps require you to build one version for each platform, but with App Rail you can create a universal app that works across them all.
+What is a native app?
+Should you build one?
+Native apps are fast, secure and offer a great user experience, but normally require you to build one version for each platform.
+With App Rail you can create platform specific Apps without the overhead of traditional development.

 Native apps are software applications built in a specific programming language, for a specific platform.
 For example, Android apps are written in Java and Kotlin, and iOS apps in Swift or Objective-C.